 The use of crowns in the marriage rite is primarily a survival of pagan rituals.
 Tertullian (2nd century) prohibits the use of crown since it is a pagan ritual.
 However, the rite of marriage gradually modified and developed in the course of time and in fact the Church implemented the use of crown since it has biblical traces.
 For St. Paul crown is the symbol of victory in athletic completion.
 He said: "Do you not know that in a race all the runners run, but only one gets the prize?
 Run in such a way as to get the prize.
 Everyone who competes in the games goes into strict training.
 They do it to get a crown that will not last, but we do it to get a crown that will last forever" (1Cor 9: 4-25).

-The ritual of crowning demonstrates an eschatological dimension of the vocation of marriage.
-This notion is found in the Old Testament The Prophet Isaiah (28:5) prophesies that in the Day of the Lord, "the Lord Almighty will be a glorious Crown, a beautiful wreath for the remnant of His people."
-Likewise, the wisdom of the book of Proverbs (12:4a) has it that "a wife of noble character is her husband's crown".
-In the New Testament, the crown is an eternal and divine reward for the righteous persons; hence, it is the sign of victory, joy and glory.
+In the New Testament, the crown is an eternal and divine reward for the righteous persons; hence, it is the sign of victory and glory.
 St. Paul in his Second letter to Timothy (4:8) speaks of the Crown of Righteousness to be awarded to all who long for the appearance of the Lord, "now there is in store for me the Crown of Righteousness, which the Lord, the Righteous Judge, will award to me on that day -and not only to me, but also to all who have longed for His appearing."
-St. Peter in his First Catholic Epistle (5:4) states that, "when the Chief Shepherd appears, you will receive the Crown of Glory that will never fade away."
-While for John Chrysostom (d.
+We read "and when the Chief Shepherd appears, you will receive the crown of glory that will never fade away.
+(1 Pet 5:4) For John Chrysostom (d.
 407), the crown is the symbol of victory over unregulated sexuality (Homily 9 on 1 Tim.)